-The Advocate’s mission is to expose discriminatory and unfair treatment in both private and public sector markets, and provide information designed to foster awareness, build community and empower blacks and other ethnic minorities, immigrants, young people, the elderly and other marginalized groups so that they can more effectively influence law- and policy-makers.
+The Advocate’s mission is to expose discriminatory and unfair treatment in both private and public sector markets, and provide information designed to foster awareness, build community and empower all marginalized groups– blacks and other ethnic minorities, immigrants, women, young people, the elderly and the disabled– to more effectively influence law- and policy-makers.
 We do this through the presentation of timely, relevant and informative news stories, points of view and editorials.

 We published our first issue on November 17, 1993, with a firm belief that investigative journalism was critical to the needs of our local community, and that by exposing corruption through the power of investigative journalism we could actually be an impetus for reform.